 Cave / Karst Systems

-A karst area is one generally characterized by numerous caves, little surface drainage, sinkholes and springs.
+A karst area is one generally characterized by numerous caves, sinkholes, springs and little surface drainage.
 The Guadalupe Mountains contain many caves, but few of the features are traditionally used to define karst.
 The caves of the Guadalupe Mountains pre-date the large canyons and well-defined surface features we see today.
 Since the development of the caves is much older than the surrounding landscape, we see very few of the typical karst features found when caves and the landscape develop at the same time.

 Speleogenesis: How Carlsbad Cavern was Formed